schoolhouse-io/colmena-realworld-example-app/README.md

 If each cell is a microservice, why putting them in the same repository?

-An interesting advantage to this architectural style is that you can split your repositories according to your team's needs.
+An interesting advantage of this architectural style is that you can split your repositories according to your team's needs.
 Do you need to speed up build times?
 Has your company changed the team structure?
 Are some cells strictly confidential and reserved for approved eyes only?
 You got it.

 ### Packaging and Deployment

 If each cell is a microservice, are you saying we should deploy 100 different services?

-Of course not. __Cells are only an architectural split__.
-You may split your repositories according to your development team's preferences, and you may split your deployments according to your systems team's preferences.
+Of course not. __Cells define architectural boundaries__.
+You may split your code repositories according to your dev team's preferences, and you may split your deployments according to your ops team's preferences.

 * Maybe you thought your `payments` and `product_recommendations` cells were quite unrelated.
 Guess what?
 It turns out they scale at about the same pace on black fridays and sales season.
-* These other cells need to be on premises and heavily audited because of legal regulations.
+* Some cells need to be on premises and heavily audited because of legal regulations.
-* These cells are optional support and we don't need to pay for the extra availability.
+* Other cells don't need to have 9.9999% availability and we can save some dollars deploying them to a cheaper infrastructure.

-You can create some new repositories, add some git submodules and start handpicking and packaging the cells you want toghether.
+You can add all your cells to a packaging repository via [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), bundle the cells you want together and improve your deployments.

 ------

-We want this to be an open conversation about architectural ideas and experiences.
+You are welcome to comment on any or the blog posts, or open issues in this repository sharing your views, questions or suggestions.

-You are welcome to comment on any or the articles or open issues in this repository sharing your views, questions or suggestions.
+We want this to be an open conversation about architectural ideas and experiences!